infinitydotxyz/fe-pixelscore/README.md

 revealed? visible, revealer.

-add bluecheck to ui

 responsive

 checkout not connected falied?

-checkbox for make public above checkout button pending tab should also have public option
+pending tab should also have public option

-no pixelrank, show bluecheck, no collection address,
+no pixelrank, no collection address,

 rarity.tools

 nonrevealed: image, bluecheck.
 Revealed everthing. filter on backend.

 .5% 10,000 - 50,000,
 1% 50,000 - 100,000